-A winery that’s kid-friendly?
-We’ll raise a glass to that!
-7 wineries near San Diego welcome your entire bunch to visit!
-In addition to picturesque, serene settings, these wineries have plenty of perks for families.
-From bonfire nights and playgrounds to delicious pizza, live music, animal encounters and more, scroll down to see where to say cheers and make a visit to the vineyard a family affair.
+Kid-friendly wineries all over the city are waiting to welcome your bunch for some wine and reverie.
+We’ll toast to that!
+9 wineries near San Diego will have you saying “cheers” to picturesque, serene settings and plenty of family perks.
+From bonfire nights and playgrounds to delicious pizza, a gorgeous swimming pool, animal encounters and more, scroll down to see where to make a visit to the vineyard a family affair.

 San Diego’s oldest operating vineyard isn't just a winery, it's more like an old world village.
 A village that is home to four vineyards, an old barrel room and antique wine-making equipment for visitors to explore.
 You can wander through artists shops to catch a glimpse of everything from mosaics and oil paintings to botanical soaps.
 After soaking in the village, grab a cheese plate and a glass of wine.
 If you want to take advantage of the wine tasting with chocolate pairings (who doesn’t?), grab a table on the patio and kick back as you listen to live music and your kids get their groove on.
 Stop by on Friday mornings for the Farmers Market where you’ll find local produce and lots of other families.
 Whatever time or day you choose to visit Bernardo Winery, you'll find plenty of family-friendly fun.